Troubleshooting Jobs¶

 Possible causes/remedies:

-There is something wrong with your job submission parameters and the request (the requested number of nodes, the walltime limit, etc.) does not match the policy for the selected qos.
+There is something wrong with your job submission parameters and the request (the requested number of nodes, the walltime limit, etc.) does not match the policy for the selected QOS.
 Please check the queue policy.

 Error message: